IshitaB08/image-upload-postgres/README.md

 It will install all the dependencies.

-Then do `npm run dev` to get the program running.
+Then do `npm run dev` to get the program running on the localhost.